KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 slug: /gettingstarted/postinstall
 ---

 At this point you should have completed all the steps in [manual installation or click-to-deploy installation](../installation/) and your deployment has succeeded.
+Any Red cross means your deployment has failed and you should retry, following all the steps.

 ## Adding Users